will62794/will62794.github.io/_drafts/2024-09-30-inductive-proof-graphs.markdown

 \end{align*}
 $$

 To prove the top-level invariant, $$Inv$$, we need a sufficiently strong inductive invariant.
 Using $$Ind = Inv \wedge L_1 \wedge L_2$$ works for this, since it establishes that all of $$a,b,c$$ are in valid states.
-The inductive proof graph for this invariant, though, is a pure cycle with these 3 lemma nodes:
+The inductive proof graph for this invariant, though, is a pure cycle containing these 3 lemma nodes:

 <p align="center">